Road Trip Animation in PowerPoint 2016 Tutorial

 Road Trip Animation Scene Design

-Take a look at Figure 1.1 for the Outline View of Road Trip animation scene, where you can see all the different shape layers we used to draw the scene.
+Take a look at Figure 1.1 for the Outline View of the Road Trip animation scene, where you can see all the different shape layers we used to draw the scene.

 Road Trip Animation Design Outline View